sodafoundation/documentation/content/community/contribute-blog/_index.md

 {{% /notice %}}

 ## 1. Fork and Clone
-Fork the blog repository from [here](https://github.com/opensds/blog).
-Clone the fork.
+  - Fork the blog repository from [here](https://github.com/opensds/blog).
+  - Clone the fork.

 ```
-#Replace <your-github-id> with your real id.
-git clone git@github.com:<your-github-id>/blog.git
 cd blog
-#This website uses the learn theme for Hugo.
+#The blog website uses the [Nederburg theme](https://github.com/appernetic/hugo-nederburg-theme) for Hugo.
 It is added as a git submodule and needs to be initialized.
 git submodule --init --recursive
 ```
 ## 2. Add writer